ocaml-gospel/gospel/README.md

 methods into the OCaml ecosystem, meaning that we make no assumptions on the future use of the specifications.

-You can us Gospel specifications to complete and precise your documentation comments with non-ambiguous annotations and use a type-checker to ensure they always remain in sync.
+You can use Gospel specifications to complete and precise your documentation comments with non-ambiguous annotations and use a type-checker to ensure they always remain in sync.
 Other tools also rely on these annotations to provide additional features such as automated deductive verification or runtime